In This Blog:

 You might be thinking that enterprise depth is what’s best at an SMB level.
 But what you need is a full-stack security generalist: someone who covers threat monitoring and basic cloud hardening.
 An expert who’ll manage compliance fundamentals and incident response as a combined practice.
 Leave the dedicated CISO for when your business is ready for it.

-Cybersecurity hiring challenges?
+When it comes to cybersecurity breach costs, it’s important to address cybersecurity hiring challenges.
 For businesses that need strategic direction but aren’t ready for a full-time hire, there’s also the fractional CISO.
 This person is an experienced security leader who works on a part-time or advisory basis.
 That’s a legitimate starting point, and it’s still a decision.

-As you plan offshoring cybersecurity specialists, use the Remote Staff Outsourcing Calculator to see the numbers yourself:
+As you plan offshoring cybersecurity specialists, use the Free Remote Staff Outsourcing Calculator below to see the numbers yourself and learn how to Calculate Outsourcing Cost US:

 Local Market Won’t Solve Cybersecurity Workforce Shortage On Your Timeline